ozwaldorf/lutgen-rs/docs/README.md

 - **`-o`**, **`--output`**=_`PATH`_ &mdash;
   Path to write output to.
 - **`-p`**, **`--palette`**=_`PALETTE`_ &mdash;
+  Builtin or custom palette to use.

-  Palette to use.
-Custom palettes can be added to `~/.lutgen` or `$LUTGEN_DIR`.
+  Custom palettes can be added to `$LUTGEN_DIR` or `<CONFIG DIR>/lutgen`.
+  - Linux: `/home/alice/.config/lutgen`
+  - macOS: `/Users/Alice/Library/Application Support/lutgen`
+  - Windows: `C:\Users\Alice\AppData\Roaming\lutgen`

-  Custom palette names are case-insensitive and parsed from the file stem.
-For example, `~/.lutgen/my-palette.txt` would be avalable to use as `my-palette`.
+  Names are case-insensitive and parsed from the file stem, minus any file extensions.
+For example, `~/.config/lutgen/My-palette.txt` would be avalable to use as `my-palette`.
 - **`-s`**, **`--shape`**=_`SHAPE`_ &mdash;
   Shape parameter for the default Gaussian RBF interpolation.
 Effectively creates more or less blending between colors in the palette, where bigger numbers equal less blending.
 Effect is heavily dependant on the number of nearest colors used.